 Our intention is that all pupils, irrespective of their background or the challenges they face, make good progress, achieve their full potential across the primary curriculum and have access to enrichment opportunities that they may not have access to due to levels of vulnerability, deprivation and disadvantage.
-This includes support and provision for those pupils who are already high attainers or have special educational needs.
+This includes support and provision for those pupils who are already achieving above age related expectations or have special educational needs.